fbiville/streaming-node-invoker/README.md

 Functions that communicate with external services, like a database, can use the `$init` and `$destroy` lifecycle hooks on the function.
 These methods are called once per **function invocation**.

-The `$init` method is guarenteed to finish before the main function is invoked.
+The `$init` method is guaranteed to finish before the main function is invoked.
-The `$destroy` method is guarenteed to be invoked after all of the main functions are finsished.
+The `$destroy` method is guaranteed to be invoked after all of the main functions are finished.

 ```js
 let client;